WordsOut poems by Godfrey

-The journey of the Magi (cont.)
+The journey of the magi (cont.)

 Coming as they did from the first century

-they had a few problems with London
+they had a few problems with London traffic

 and were seriously misled by signs

-to the Angel and Kings Cross.
+to the Angel and King's Cross.

 Inquiring diligently about the star

-they were referred to Patrick Moore,
+they were referred to Professor Brian Cox,

 In Harrods the camels

-made a mess all over soft furnishings.
+made a mess over Soft Furnishings.

 On the Underground